 - Difficulty in lifting the arm

 When little league shoulder is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a little league shoulder specialist who provides detailed examination and care for patients with little league shoulder in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a little league shoulder specialist who provides detailed examination and care for patients with little league shoulder in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.